-QUESTION: Is it true that I should soak the leather in water a while so that when I stitch it closed and it dries it wraps around the SS tubing tighter?
-Do I need to install any backing like they do when they install leather on the wheels?
+QUESTION: I'm planning to make a couple of leather handrail grips for my dodger frame.
+Is it true that I should pre-soak the leather in water, so that when I stitch it closed and it dries it wraps around the SS tubing tighter?
+Do I need to install anything underneath to keep it from slipping around?